The Remaking of the American Right

 Ganz does not limit himself to providing vividly drawn portraits of the Right and extreme center.
 His ambitions are broader and more politically pressing.
 When the Clock Broke is a diagnostic project as well as a descriptive one, seeking to explain the emergence and appeal of Trump.
 The former president, Ganz tells us, “represented the crystallization of elements that were still inchoate in the period of this book” and that “the politics of national despair described here have now taken hold of the Republican Party: it is dominated by figures and ideas that once would have been considered fringe.”

 Ganz’s invocation of the politics of national despair is a reference to Fritz Stern’s The Politics of Cultural Despair, a book about German conservative intellectuals such as Arthur Moeller van den Bruck.
-These intellectuals made sweeping proclamations about the contemporary world’s decadence, and sought a conservative revolution, as one put it, not in favor of “freedom but communal bonds.”
+These intellectuals made sweeping proclamations about the contemporary world’s decadence and sought a conservative revolution, as one put it, in favor of “not freedom but communal bonds.”
 These authoritarian ideas were part of a broader culture that shaped Nazi ideology.

 Weimar comparisons aren’t everyone’s cup of tea.
 They were at the heart of the bitter “fascism debate” about whether the current right was a precursor to something more extreme, which took place in articles in this publication and others.
 Ganz was a notable participant.
 There are groups in When the Clock Broke that closely replicate Stern’s politics of cultural despair, especially the paleoconservatives.
 They themselves read Weimar’s conservative revolutionaries and sought cultural rejuvenation through popular revolt.
 In the case of Francis, he was self-consciously fascist.

 These are sweeping claims, and there are modest senses in which they’re true.
 Buchanan, an architect of the Southern strategy and a media personality, was clearly an important conservative.
-You can point to groups — such as the Mises Caucus or the alt-right — directly inspired by the paleolibertarians or paleoconservatives.
+You can point to groups — such as the Libertarian Party’s Mises Caucus or the alt-right — directly inspired by the paleolibertarians or paleoconservatives.
 And there are people who still read the writings of Rothbard or Francis, which has given them a strange life beyond the grave.
 There are many ways in which the protagonists of Ganz’s book are consequential.

 But if we turn our attention to specifically electoral politics, another interpretation of the far right during the 1990s and its relevance to today offers itself.
 Within the arena of electoral politics, treating Buchanan as Trumpism 1.0 is misleading, despite their similar rhetoric around trade and immigration.
 Buchanan and co. espoused a specific variety of segregationist white supremacy when it was becoming anachronistic.
 This model of brazen racial chauvinism failed in the 1990s, and similar efforts have struggled more recently.